 “Oftentimes, people fall in love with a house, but after they buy it, they realize the swimming is mucky, the view’s not very good, it’s difficult to get down to the water, or the place is not very private . . .
 You can change the house, but you can’t change the location, so buy a property that you really love.”

 2. You May Be Limited in What You Can Do

-Before you get locked into the purchase of waterfront property in Shoreline, you also need to find out exactly what you can – and can’t – do with and to the property.
+Before you get locked into the purchase of waterfront property in Seattle, you also need to find out exactly what you can – and can’t – do with and to the property.
 If you want to make changes or improvements to the property, make sure early on that you can, especially if any government agencies (which can be fairly strict) are involved.

 In addition, you need to find what kind of activities are and are not allowed on the water.
 Many areas have restrictions on jet skis and speed boats, and others don’t allow gasoline-powered watercraft at all.